Geeksltd/MSharp.Docs/how-to/search/searchFieldOnProperty.md

 - WatermarkText() – Add a watermark to text fields

 - ReloadOnChange() – Have the page reload automatically on entry without having to press a Search button.

+For selectable choices, by default, M# will add a pseudo first option in the list, reading "-Select-".
+In cases where the field is `mandatory` and you always have a `default value`, then that first option will become meaningless.
+In such case, you can remove it by setting `Field(x => x.Something).NoWatermarkText()`.

 You can add a Search button if it is required.